asalber/asalber.github.io/office/excel/manual/formulas.md

 # PV function
-The `PV` function retunrs the present value of an investment, that is the total amount that a series of future payments is worth presently.
-Its syntas is `PV(rate,nper,pmt,fv,style)`.
+The `PV` function returns the present value of an investment, that is the total amount that a series of future payments is worth presently.
+Its syntax is `PV(rate,nper,pmt,fv,style)`.

 When using financial functions, keep in mind that the fv, pv, and pmt arguments can be positive or negative, depending on whether you’re receiving the money (as in the case of an investment) or paying out the money (as in the case of a loan).
 Also keep in mind that you want to express the rate argument in the same units as the nper argument, so that if you make monthly payments on a loan and you express the nper as the total number of monthly payments, as in 360 (30 x 12) for a 30-year mortgage, you need to express the annual interest rate in monthly terms as well.
 For example, if you pay an annual interest rate of 7.5 percent on the loan, you express the rate argument as 0.075/12 so that it is monthly as well.